-It doesn't pay to build on the cheap – but it does pay to invest intelligently.
+It does not pay to build on the cheap – but it does pay to invest intelligently.

-Applying a new coating of facade paints is expensive and time-consuming.
-The right craftsmen need to be found, scaffolding has to be set up, the garden gets damaged.
+Applying a new facade paint can be expensive and time-consuming.
+The right craftsmen need to be found, scaffolding has to be erected, the surroundings can become damaged.
 Let alone all the dirt caused in the process and the way the tarpaulin obscures the windows.
-And it naturally also costs a lot of money to apply a new coating to the façade.
+And naturally it also costs a lot of money to apply a new coating to the facade.

 Those who think economically have their eyes on the future.
 Only time will tell what something really costs.
 The longer the intended period of use, the more important this aspect becomes.

-Choosing the exterior paint is therefore a key factor.
-It is here in particular that mineral paints offer real savings, because they generate only minimum maintenance costs, while preserving both functionality and appearance.
+Choosing the right exterior paint is a key factor.
+It is here in particular that mineral paints offer real savings, because they generate only minimum maintenance costs, whilst preserving both functionality and appearance.
 A beautiful facade also enhances the value preservation of a building.
-Colour shades in the KEIM range are timeless.
-They blend harmoniously with the surroundings and still remain brilliant, modern and UV-stable decades later.
-Even if good facade paint costs a bit more, the materials themselves actually only account for a small portion of the total costs compared to the labour involved.
-On the other hand they make a major contribution to the long-term quality of a building.
-Another positive side-effect is that the environment also benefits from longer renovation intervals and paints based on natural raw materials.
+Colour shades from the KEIM range are timeless.
+They blend harmoniously with their surroundings and remain brilliant, modern and UV-stable decades later.
+Even if good facade paints cost a little more, the materials themselves actually only account for a small portion of the total costs of decoration compared to the labour involved.
+They make a major contribution to the long-term quality of a building.
+Another positive side-effect is that the environment benefits from longer renovation intervals and the use of paints based on natural raw materials.